influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Viewers are Chronograf users with limited permissions for the following Chronograf-owned resources:

 - Create, view, edit, and delete dashboards
-- View canned layouts
+- Create, view, edit, and delete layouts
+- Create, use, switch, edit, and delete InfluxDB connections
+- Create, use, switch, edit, and delete Kapacitor connections

 For Chronograf-accessed resources, editors can:

 - InfluxDB
-  - Switch the current connection to other available sources
-  - Creat, view, edit, and delete databases
+  - Create, view, edit, and delete databases
   - Create, view, edit, and delete InfluxDB users
   - View and kill queries
 - Kapacitor
-  - View current connection
-  - View alerts
+  - Create, view, edit, and delete alerts
-  - Create alert rules
+  - Create, view, edit, and delete alert rules

 #### Administrators (role:`admin`)

-Administrators are Chronograf users have all of the capabilities of the viewer and editor roles, but with additional administrator capabilities including permissions for the following Chronograf-owned resources:
+Administrators are Chronograf users have all of the capabilities of viewers and editors, but with additional administrator capabilities including permissions for the following Chronograf-owned resources:

-- View predefined dashboards
+- Create, view, edit, and delete dashboards
-- View canned layouts
+- Create, view, edit, and delete layouts
+- Create, use, switch, edit, and delete InfluxDB connections
+- Create, use, switch, edit, and delete Kapacitor connections
+- Create, update, and remove Chronograf users

 For Chronograf-accessed resources, administrators can:

 - InfluxDB
-  - Switch the current connection to other available sources
   - Create, viiew, edit, and delete databases
   - Create, view, edit, and delete InfluxDB users
   - View and kill queries